LinkedIn raises outlook, beats on profit

 LinkedIn shares were up 10 percent in after-hours trading at $120.50 from their $109.41 close.

-The Mountain View, California-based company was one of the first prominent U.S. social networking sites to make its debut in an initial public offering a year ago, whetting the appetites of those eagerly awaiting Facebook's impending IPO.
+The company, based in Mountain View, California, was one of the first prominent U.S. social networking sites to make a debut in an initial public offering a year ago, whetting the appetites of those eagerly awaiting Facebook's (FB.O) impending IPO.

 With more than 161 million members worldwide, LinkedIn is being closely watched by investors to see if its business model is solid.

-The top line results were bolstered by strong performance of the company's three units.

-Revenue at its hiring solutions unit, which represents more than half of total revenue, jumped 121 percent.

-"I think marketing solutions is the biggest surprise in terms of how much the numbers beat, given the weakness out of Yahoo," said Herman Leung, a senior analyst with Susquehanna Financial Group, which holds a stake in LinkedIn.
+"I think marketing solutions is the biggest surprise in terms of how much the numbers beat, given the weakness out of Yahoo (YHOO.O)," said Herman Leung, a senior analyst with Susquehanna Financial Group, which holds a stake in LinkedIn.

 Net income rose to $5 million from $2.1 million in the same quarter a year ago.